Large Language Models Empowered Autonomous Edge AI for Connected Intelligence: Cloud-Edge-Client Hierarchical Framework for Autonomous Edge AI

-\subsection{AI Model Offloading}
+\subsubsection{AI Model Offloading}

 Upon selecting the AI models, the next step is to execute them efficiently.
 Traditional methods deploy AI models at a central server, which typically has access to more abundant energy supplies and computational resources than low-end devices.
-Sensors collect raw data from the environment and transmit it to the server for processing.
-However, if bandwidth resources at the network edge are limited or the channel experiences dynamic fluctuations, sending such a large volume of raw data to the server results in excessive communication overhead.
+Nevertheless, if radio resources at the network edge are limited or the channel experiences dynamic fluctuations, sending such a large volume of raw data to the server results in excessive communication overhead.

-To achieve low-latency inference, we adopt the mobile edge computing (MEC) framework \cite{mao17mec}, which offloads a portion of the computation workload from sensors to nearby edge servers, enabling a client-edge co-inference scheme.
+To achieve low-latency inference, we adopt the mobile edge computing framework \cite{mao17mec}, which offloads a portion of the computation workload from sensors to nearby edge servers, enabling client-edge co-inference.
 By leveraging the layer-wise structure of deep neural networks, we can choose a partition point to divide the model into two parts: a lightweight model deployed on the device, and another part, typically larger and requiring more computation, deployed on the edge server.
 The intermediate features generated by the on-device model are sent to the edge server for further processing.
-Note that deep learning models progressively extract features from input data through successive layers, resulting in feature sizes that are considerably more compact than the original raw data.
-Therefore, carefully selecting the partition point helps strike a balance between the on-device computation complexity and the communication overhead.